rovin-ms/aks-secure-baseline/03-aad.md

 1. Create a "break-glass" cluster administrator user for your AKS cluster.

    This steps creates a dedicated account that you can use for cluster administrative access.
-This account should have no standing permissions on any Azure resources; a compromise of this account then cannot directly be parlayed into Azure management control plane access.
+This account should have no standing permissions on any Azure resources; a compromise of this account then cannot be parlayed into Azure management control plane access.
 If using the same tenant that your Azure resources are managed with, some organizations employ an alt-account strategy.
 In that case, your cluster admins' alt account(s) might satisfy this step.

    ```bash
    export TENANTDOMAIN_K8SRBAC=$(az ad signed-in-user show --query 'userPrincipalName' -o tsv | cut -d '@' -f 2 | sed 's/\"//')